mikeerickson/vue-taggable-select2/README.md

 Meh, see props below.

-## Why vue-taggable-select is better
+## Why vue-taggable-select2 is better

 1. It handles custom label/value props for displaying options.